 We based ourselves in Charlottetown, the capital of this eastern Canadian province, because most things were still open even though the tourist season had ended, unlike many other parts of the island.

 Prince Edward Island and Tourism

-Our visit, the second to Canada in 2017, coincided with the country’s 150th anniversary celebration.
-The country’s extensive promotional campaign drew thousands of visitors from across the world to witness the beautiful landscapes of Canada, including Prince Edward Island.
+Our visit, the second to Canada in 2017, coincided with the country’s 150th-anniversary celebration.
+The country’s extensive promotional campaign drew thousands of visitors from worldwide to witness the beautiful landscapes of Canada, including Prince Edward Island.

 Getting There and Away